jwortmann/brackets-theme/README.md

 ## Customization

-Various theme-related settings defined by Sublime Text, as well as a custom setting specific to this theme are supported to configure the appearance.
+Various default theme-related settings defined by Sublime Text, as well as a few custom settings specific to this theme are supported to configure the appearance.
 All settings should be modified in the *Preferences.sublime-settings* file.

 | Setting | Default | Description |